Benita Hume

 Benita Hume (14 October 1907 – 1 November 1967) was an English theatre and film actress.
-She appeared in more than 40 films between 1925 and 1955.
+She appeared in more than 40 films from 1925 to 1955.

 Life and career

 She was married to film actor Ronald Colman from 1938 to his death in 1958; they were the parents of a daughter, Juliet.
 She starred with Colman in both versions of the situation comedy The Halls of Ivy, an NBC Radio programme (1950–1952) and a CBS Television show (1954–1955).
-She also made occasional guest appearances with her husband on The Jack Benny Show on radio, where the Colmans were portrayed as Benny's long-suffering next-door neighbours, a role they reprised once on his television show.
+She also made occasional guest appearances with her husband on The Jack Benny Show on radio, and the Colmans were portrayed as Benny's long-suffering next-door neighbours, roles they reprised once on his television show.